 In a city like New York, where information is readily available and a general culture of acceptance is prevalent, covens aren’t a necessary part of witchcraft.
 As Stacy says, “Ultimately, magic is solitary.”
-But that raises the questions: Can anyone become a witch?
-Is it something you can learn or is it innate?
+But that raises the question: can anyone become a witch?
+And is it something you can learn, or is it innate?

 Stacy says that magic is actually an exercise in unlearning.
 “Most people are born with some form of innate energy,” she says.
 “I do believe some people have more abilities than others, but I think everyone has it.
 Little children see shit and they don’t question it.
 People are taught, as they grow up, to not see things, to not tap into their own power.
 They’ve been told, mostly by organized religion and social constructs, that this is wrong or this is evil, that they can’t do this, or they shouldn’t.
 A lot of what people need to do, if they want to start at an older age, is unlearn all the bullshit they’ve been taught over the years that ultimately limits their ability.”